Linear response for intermittent maps with critical point: Introduction

-Statistical properties of piecewise convex interval maps admitting both indifferent fixed points and critical points have been previously investigated in \cite{cui2021invariant, coates2022doubly, inoue1992asymptotic, inoue2023invariant, inoue1992 }.
+Statistical properties of piecewise convex interval maps, which admit both indifferent fixed points and critical points, have been previously investigated in \cite{cui2021invariant, coates2022doubly, inoue1992asymptotic, inoue2023invariant, inoue1992 }.
 For the map \eqref{eq:cui_map}, Cui \cite{cui2021invariant} showed that correlations associated to $C^1$ observables decay at the rate $O(n^{ \frac{1}{\beta}( 1 - \frac{1}{\alpha\beta} ) } ( \log n )^{ 1 - \frac{1}{\beta}( 1 - \frac{1}{\alpha\beta}) })$ based on the approach of Liverani, Saussol, and Vaienti \cite{liverani1999probabilistic}.
 A sharper estimate of order $O(n^{ 1 - \frac{1}{\alpha\beta} })$ for H\"{o}lder observables follows by a recent result due to Coates, Luzzatto, and Muhammad \cite[Theorem D]{coates2022doubly}.
 Their approach, based on Young's tower method \cite{young1999recurrence}, applies to a wide range of full-branch maps, and also yields advanced statistical properties such as stable limit laws associated to appropriately scaled Birkhoff sums.
-As a part of our proof of the linear response formula, we derive the same rate $O(n^{ 1 - \frac{1}{\alpha\beta} })$ for the map \eqref{eq:cui_map} as an application of a result due to Korepanov and Lepp\"{a}nen \cite{korepanov2021loss}.
-This method could also be used to treat (random or deterministic) time-dependent compositions $T_{n} \circ \cdots \circ T_{1}$ of maps $T_{i}$ such as \eqref{eq:cui_map}.
+As part of our proof of the linear response formula, we derive the same rate $O(n^{ 1 - \frac{1}{\alpha\beta} })$ for the map \eqref{eq:cui_map} by applying a result due to Korepanov and Lepp\"{a}nen \cite{korepanov2021loss}.
+This application could be extended to treat (random or deterministic) time-dependent compositions $T_{n} \circ \cdots \circ T_{1}$ of maps $T_{i}$ such as \eqref{eq:cui_map}.
+In the recent work \cite{bahsoun2023mean}, the same approach was used to establish decorrelation bounds in the context of mean field coupled intermittent maps.